johnpankowicz/govmetting-testbfg-2/README.md

 * Search for voting results on legislation
 * See statistics, graphs and charts on issues, legislature, etc.

-Providing more government openness has other advantages.
-It makes it more likely that serious attention is given to important matters.
-It makes it less likely for bills to pass, that only benefit a select few.
-Also, around election time, it is better that we have already seen what what representatives have done -- rather than just listen to their new promises.

-Democracy is in peril throughout the world today.
-If it is to survive, it needs to become an essential part of people's lives.
-This can only begin at the local grassroots level.

 <!--
 <a href="http://www.govmeeting.org/overview#continue">Overview Continued</a>
  -->